AhamadFalah/Food-Ordering-System/README.md

 # Food Ordering System

 Welcome to the Food Ordering System project!
-This web application is designed for an IWT project for Year 2 Semester 1.
+This web application is designed for an OOP project for Year 2 Semester 1.
 It provides a platform for users to explore a variety of ramen options, place orders, and interact with the system.

 ## Technologies Used